 I have run the tests multiple times and the results differ slightly.
 Why?

 As explained above, it's impossible to disable every background task of the operating system.
-These tasks are one factor which may have a slight influence on measurements.
+These tasks are one factor that may have a slight influence on measurements.
 Also, modern computers and graphics cards dynamically adjust clock speeds based on environmental conditions like power and temperature.
 For instance, processors will reduce clock speed when running too hot to allow for cooling and prevent damage.
 With many modern processors the reverse is also true.
 They are able to overclock themselves when the temperature is low enough.
-So a system freshly started in a relatively cool environment will typically run faster than the same machine that has been performing benchmarks for several hours in a heated office.
+So a system freshly started in a relatively cool environment will typically run faster than the same system that has been performing benchmarks for several hours in a heated office.